JaW02/household-gas-forecast/README.md

 ## Dataset
 The data were obtained online from kaggle and were in SQL format, the data provided household energy readings, exterior temperature and interior temperature readings from 2013 up until 2019 with a total of over 1.5 million readings.
 As the readings were recorded sequentially the singular readings (e.g. electricuty consumption, gas consumption, room temps, outside temp) were extracted in SQL to create seperate datasets of each reading source so that the correct data could be acquired, then using pandas the data were aggregated to average monthly temperature readings and total gas consumption bringing the data down to a total of 62 observations.
 The time series data consisted of the datetime feature as the index with the total monthy gas consumption as feature, for modelling the time series data as a regression problem lag features for gas consumption were engineered aswell as extracting month and year from the datetime feature also season, average outside temperature and the cyclical nature of season and month using their sin and cosine were initially included.

+*include initial data heads for time series data and regression data*

-## Preprocessing
+## Preprocessing // Feature Engineering
 The data contained no missing values, errornous observations or duplicate observations, outliers were detected using the interquatile range and for the majority of the data no outliers were detected, outliers that were found belonged to redundant features and were consequently removed.

-## Features // Feature Engineering
 The types of features engineered in modelling as a regression problem were; average features, lag features, rolling means, expanding means, power features, k nearest neighbour local prediction, interaction features, ratio features, sin/cosine features.

+*include head of regression data after feature engineering*

 ## EDA